mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 ## Sequence data
 Sequence data for the strains used in this project were part of another study (https://doi.org/10.1038/s41586-018-0030-5) and were previously submitted to the Sequence Read Archive (SRA) NCBI under the accession number ERP014555.
-The simulated genome sequences generated in this study and used to validate the pipeline are available upon request.
+The sequence data of the simulated genome sequences generated in this study and used to validate the pipeline are available upon request.

 ## Simulated datasets